llucbrell/audrey2/readme.md

 //you can show success on the console too audrey.feed("S001", "I'm Alive!");
-//or pass some auxiliar to print in the same line adrey.feed("s002", "This is an new kind of plant", cli.name);
+//or pass some auxiliar to print in the same line adrey.feed("S002", "This is a new kind of plant!", cli.name);
 audrey.debug();
 ```